 Job Outlook: 4% growth

-Investment banking is a great job in the finance sector.
+Investment banking is an excellent job in the finance sector.
 Professionals in this career have a wide range of responsibilities that touch many areas of the financial industry.

-They also advise clients on investment opportunities and strategies, as well as assist with mergers and acquisitions.
+They advise clients on investment opportunities and strategies and assist with mergers and acquisitions.

 10. Equity Analyst